Ruin0x11/intellij-lsp-server/README.md

 ## Installation
 ### Trying it out
-Run `./gradlew runIde` in the repo root to open a testing instance of IDEA.
+Run `./gradlew runIde` in the repository's top level to open a testing instance of IDEA.

 ### Installing the plugin
-Run `./gradlew clean buildPlugin` to create the plugin distribution.
+Run `./gradlew clean buildPlugin` in the repository's top level to create the plugin distribution.
 In IDEA, go to `File -> Settings... -> Plugins -> Install plugin from disk...` and select the `.zip` file that was output inside `build/distributions`.

 ## Usage
 The server will start automatically on TCP port 8080 when the IDE is loaded.
 You can configure the project SDK inside IDEA before connecting your client or execute the `Open Project Structure` command in the client (`lsp-intellij-open-project-structure` in Emacs) to open the Project Structure window remotely.